Disclaimer: I don’t own the Lancers and have made no profit from this story.

-“Samuel Smyth…you know Samuel?”
+“Samuel Smyth…?
+You know the Smyth’s?”
 Scott had instantly recognised the name.
 The Smyth’s were a family that had once lived in Boston but they’d moved to San Francisco years ago.
 His Grandfather had business links with them in San Francisco and had for years.
-He wanted to make sure they were the same so he asked her some questions, being very careful so as not to arouse suspicion.
+He wanted to make sure they were the same Smyth’s, so he asked her some questions, being very careful so as not to arouse suspicion.

 “Do you also know Samuel Smyth Sr., Miss Stanton and of course his lovely wife Ruth?”
 He’d already made up his mind he was leaving for San Francisco that very night to investigate further.
 Maybe Samuel Smyth could shed some light on Miss Claire Stanton.